jfbenckhuijsen/node-cloud-functions/README.md

 | info   | Logs messages with info level severity, used for normal flows |
 | warning| Logs messages with warning level severity, used for strange but non-fatal application behavior |
 | error  | Logs messages with error level severity, used for application errors |

+The logging interface is also exposed via `CloudServant.logger`

 TODO:There is currently no way to limit the level of log messages which get passed thru.